jcollins-axway/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents.md

 `filter`: expression to filter the API you want the agent to discover.
 See [Filtering APIs to be discovered](/docs/central/connect-api-manager/filtering-apis-to-be-discovered/).

 `proxyApicIDField` (optional): the field name used to store AMPLIFY Central identifier for the frontend proxy in API Manager.
-Default value is

-`subscriptionApplicationField` (optional):
+Default value is APIC_ID.
+If you don't intend to change it, comment this property.
+Be aware the field will not be visible in API Manager front end proxy as it is a specific configuration.
+If you want to see that field or customize it, refer to Add a custom property to APIs in [Customize API Manager](/docs/apim_administration/apimgr_admin/api_mgmt_custom/index.html#customize-api-manager-data) documentation.

+`subscriptionApplicationField` (optional): the field name used to store AMPLIFY Central subscription identifier for the frontend proxy in API Manager.
+Default value is TOTO.
+If you don't intend to change it, comment this property.
+Be aware the field will not be visible in API Manager application as it is a specific configuration.
+If you want to see that field or customize it, refer to Add a custom property to applications in [Customize API Manager](/docs/apim_administration/apimgr_admin/api_mgmt_custom/index.html#customize-api-manager-data) documentation.

 `pollInterval`: The frequency in which API Manager is polled for new endpoints.
 Default value is 30s

 `auth.username`: an API Manager user with either  “API Manager Administrator” or “Organization administrator” role.
 Based on the role of this user, the agent is able to :

 * discover any API from any organisation (“API Manager Administrator”)

-`auth.password`: dsffsfsa
+* discovery any API from a specific organisation (“Organization administrator”)

+`auth.password`: the password of the API Manager user

 Once all data gathered, this section should looks like: